Graduate Certificate in Physiotherapy (Pelvic Floor Physiotherapy)

 More information available on the Department of Physiotherapy website.

-A practical component of the subject PHTY90003 The Pelvic Floor: Function & Dysfunction includes internal examination of the pelvic floor, pelvic floor muscle assessment, and application of internal and external adjunctive therapy in which students act as subjects for each other.
+A practical component of the subjects PHTY90002 The Pelvic Floor: Function & Dysfunction and PHTY90003 Advanced Practice in Pelvic Floor Physio includes internal examination of the pelvic floor, pelvic floor muscle assessment, and application of internal and external adjunctive therapy in which students act as subjects for each other.